timdeschryver/timdeschryver.dev/content/blog/using-msw-in-an-angular-project/index.md

 ```

 Lastly, start the server before each test.
-Because we don't want to start the server in every test, add it to the test setup.
+For this, we can use the `before` hooks.

 ```ts{4-9}:/src/setupJest.ts
 import 'jest-preset-angular'